 With the state of the world, there are so many difficult conversations about racism, hatred, and violence that we need to have with our children.

 Not only in America, but throughout the world, difficult conversations are taking place in many homes.
-Behind closed doors, children are getting exposed at an early age to discussions about heavy topics like violence, hate, and human cruelty.
+Behind closed doors, children are exposed at early ages to discussions about heavy topics like violence, hate, and human cruelty.

 I am blessed to have three daughters.
-I try to create a safe and sane home for them, but I have never imagined engaging them in some of these talks, especially here in the US, in the 21st century.
+I try to create a safe and sane home for them, but I have never imagined engaging them in some of these talks, especially here in the United States, and in the 21st century.

-When I moved to Portland, Oregon in 2009, I thought the city’s nickname (the Rose City) meant things would be much safer and more comfortable for my family.
-My wife believed that moving from the southern to the northwestern part of the country would make things easier for us as Muslims and people of color.
+When I moved to Portland, Oregon in 2009, I thought the city’s nickname (the Rose City) was a sign that things would be much safer and more comfortable for my family.
+Similarly, my wife believed that moving from the southern to the northwestern part of the country would make things easier for us as Muslims and people of color.

 Fast forward to 2011, a bloody civil war started in my home country Libya.
-I ended up leaving my small family behind to care for my large family overseas, trying to heal some of the many psychosocial wounds of that protracted conflict.
+I left my small immediate family behind to care for my extended family overseas, trying to heal some of the many psychosocial wounds of that protracted conflict.
 I lost friends and loved ones to violence and extremism.
 My wife and children had to live through periods of uncertainty and high anxiety every time I boarded a plane and partook in that dangerous journey.

-I was recently on a panel discussion about combating hate.
-A young black female stated that, “things at least are not as bad for this generation as it was for our fellow citizens in the 1950s and 60s.”
+I recently participated on a panel discussion about combating hate.
+A young black female stated that, “at least [things] are not as bad for this generation as it was for our fellow citizens in the 1950s and 60s.”
 That really broke my heart.
-Just because hate and violence are “not as bad,” that doesn’t make them right.
+Just because hate and violence are “not as bad,” does not mean things are OK.
 Children should not have to settle for a dysfunctional world.

 “The talk” we thought we would have with our children is about how to survive the emotional turmoil of puberty.
-In the Black community, that talk is also about how to stay alive in America.
+In the black community, that talk is also about how to stay alive in America.
 In the Latino community, it may be about the immigration system.
 In the Muslim community, it may be about terrorism.
-Hate sucks, and it not only make survivors doubt their own beauty, but it also makes us miss out on each other’s beauty.
+Hate is horrible, and it not only makes survivors doubt their own beauty, but it also makes us miss out on each other’s beauty.